Sophie-GJ/sql-challenge/README.md

 # sql-challenge
 Module 9 Homework assignment

 ERD can be found in "Resources" folder.
-It is also available at the following link: https://app.quickdatabasediagrams.com/#/d/ksWgqL

 ##Requirements
 Data Modeling (10 points)